 And will not the physically uncircumcised, if he fulfills the law, judge you who, even with your written code and circumcision, are a transgressor of the law?”

-NOTE: One can keep every one of the Ten Commandments without being physically circumcised - if that Law is written on the heart (Romans 2:13-15).
+In this passage, Paul is referring to the Ten Commandments, as “the law.”
+One can obey the Ten Commandments without being physically circumcised - if that Law is written on the heart (Romans 2:13-15).